Aventyl Hydrochloride Side Effects

-Note: This document contains side effect information about nortriptyline.
-Some of the dosage forms listed on this page may not apply to the brand name Aventyl Hydrochloride.
+Note: This page contains information about the side effects of nortriptyline.
+Some of the dosage forms included on this document may not apply to the brand name Aventyl Hydrochloride.

-Some side effects of Aventyl Hydrochloride may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Aventyl Hydrochloride may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to nortriptyline: oral capsule, oral solution, oral tablet

 Along with its needed effects, some unwanted effects may be caused by nortriptyline (the active ingredient contained in Aventyl Hydrochloride).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking nortriptyline:Incidence not known